Get ready to apply, explore your Clearing options now.

 Course Content

 • There is a huge demand for software that communicates effectively with a number of devices.
 As a result, there is a need for qualified and skilled professionals who can design, develop and analyse software to improve our current provision.
-Our Software Engineering MSc will equip you with this expertise.
-Although this software computing postgraduate course does have a technical focus, students will also develop their interpersonal skills and understanding of business context: both of which are vital to being able to problem solve in business.
+The University of Northampton’s Computing (Software Engineering) MSc will equip you with this expertise.
+Although this software computing master’s degree does have a technical focus, students will also develop their interpersonal skills and understanding of business context: both of which are vital to being able to problem solve in business.

 On the software engineering masters, you will study six modules and complete a dissertation.
 Some of the optional modules are only offered according to staff availability and student numbers.